guergana/r_e_m_o_t_e/README.md

+## Installation

+- Install packages on root folder by running `npm install` or `yarn install`.
+- Install packages in client folder by going to `/client` and running `npm install` or `yarn install`.

 ## The easy way (recommended)

 ### In dev:

-Make sure to go to `/client` and run `yarn build` to serve the lastest changes.
+Make sure to go to `/client` and run `yarn build` to serve the latest changes.

 Run `node webserver.js` and open `https://localhost:8080` to see the project.

+If you want to use a different port run `node webserver.js PORT_NUMBER`, ex. `node webserver.js 8081`

 ### In production